 Bit 7 6 5 4 3 2 1 0

-Name RSTF LVRF LRF WRF
+Name - - - RSTF LVRF LRF WRF

-R/W R/W R/W R/W R/W
+R/W - - - R/W R/W R/W R/W

-POR 0 х 0 0
+POR - 0 х 0 0

-RSTF: Reset control register software reset flag

-Refer to the Internal Reset Control section.

-Bit 2 LVRF: LVR function reset flag

-0: Not occurred 1: Occurred

-This bit is set high when a specific Low Voltage Reset situation condition occurs.
+Bit 7~4 Unimplemented, read as "0" Bit 3 RSTF: Reset control register software reset flag Refer to the Internal Reset Control section.
+Bit 2 LVRF: LVR function reset flag 0: Not occur 1: Occurred This bit is set high when a specific low voltage reset situation condition occurs.
 This bit can only be cleared to zero by the application program.

-Bit 1 LRF: LVR control register software reset flag

-0: Not occurred

-1: Occurred

-This bit is set high if the LVRC register contains any non-defined LVR voltage register values.
-This in effect acts like a software-reset function.
+Bit 1 LRF: LVR control register software reset flag 0: Not occurred 1: Occurred This bit is set high if the LVRC register containing any non-defined LVR voltage register values.
+This in effect acts like a software reset function.
 This bit can only be cleared to zero by the application program.

-Bit 0 WRF: WDT control register software reset flag

-Refer to the Watchdog Timer Control Register section.
+Bit 0 WRF: WDT control register software reset flag Refer to the Watchdog Timer Control Register section.